assaf/zombie/doc/API.md

 #### Callbacks

-By convention most callback functions take two arguments.
-If an error occurred, the first argument is the error and the second argument is `null`.
-If everything went smoothly, the first argument is `null` and the second argument is the relevant value (e.g. the brower, a window).
+By convention the first argument to a callback function is the error.
+If the first argument is null, no error occurred, and other arguments may have meaningful data.

+For example, the second and third arguments to the callback of `visit`, `clickLink` and `pressButton` are the browser itself and the status code.

+    pressButton("Create", function(error, browser, status) {
+      if (error)
+        throw error;
+      assert.equal(status, 201, "Expected status 201 Created")
+    });